|Deadline: October 2019||Institution(s): IIE-SRF|

 |Level of Study: PhD (Doctoral)||Study in: Host Partners|

-IIE-SRF is pleased to be a contributing partner of the Baden-Württemberg Fund for Persecuted Scholars, a multilateral program established in response to ever-increasing requests for assistance from persecuted scholars around the world.
-The Baden-Württemberg Fund supports visiting research appointments at universities and other higher education institutions within the German state of Baden-Württemberg, where scholars can continue their work in freedom and safety.
-Eligible scholars include professors, senior researchers, and public intellectuals from any country, academic field, or discipline who are facing — or have recently fled from — immediate and targeted threats to their lives and/or careers in their home countries or countries of permanent residence.
+IIE-SRF PhD Fellowship invites applications from international students who intend to undertake PhD research under IEE-SRF.
+The Baden-Württemberg Fund supports visiting research appointments at universities and other higher education institutions in the German state of Baden-Württemberg, where researchers can continue their job in the field of liberty and security.
+Eligible researchers include teachers, senior scientists and government intellectuals from any nation, academic field or discipline that face — or have lately fled — immediate and targeted threats to their life and/or careers in their home nations or nations of permanent residence.

-In 2002, IIE’s trustees committed to making scholar rescue a permanent part of the Institute’s work and Dr. Henry Jarecki, Dr. Henry Kaufman, and Mr. Thomas Russo founded the IIE Scholar Rescue Fund (IIE-SRF).
-Protecting threatened scholars and students has long been at the core of IIE’s mission since its founding in 1919.
-From the Bolshevik Revolution to the Hungarian Uprising, IIE has demonstrated a commitment to defending the right to freedom of thought and the pursuit of knowledge.
+In 2002, the trustees of the IIE dedicated themselves to making rescue scholars a continuous part of the Institute’s job, and Dr. Henry Jarecki, Dr. Henry Kaufman, and Mr. Thomas Russo established the IIE Scholar Rescue Fund (IIE-SRF).
+Protecting endangered researchers and students has been at the heart of IIE’s mission for a long time since it was founded in 1919.
+From the Bolshevik Revolution to the Hungarian Uprising, IIE has shown its dedication to defend the right to liberty of thought and the pursuit of information.

 Applicants from any discipline can apply to the fellowship